givenscj/Vector-Search-AI-Assistant/README.md

 The last part is to save the results of both the user prompt and completion as well as the amount of tokens used.
 All of the conversational history and the amount of tokens used in each prompt and completion is stored in the completions collection in the PostgreSQL database in this solution.
 The call to the service is made by another method within ChatService called [AddPromptCompletionMessagesAsync()](https://github.com/Azure/Vector-Search-AI-Assistant/blob/cognitive-search-vector/VectorSearchAiAssistant.Service/Services/ChatService.cs#L164).
 This method creates two new [Message](https://github.com/Azure/Vector-Search-AI-Assistant/blob/cognitive-search-vector/VectorSearchAiAssistant.Service/Models/Chat/Message.cs) objects and stores them in a local cache of all the Sessions and Messages for the application.
 It then adds up all of the tokens used in the [Session](https://github.com/Azure/Vector-Search-AI-Assistant/blob/cognitive-search-vector/VectorSearchAiAssistant.Service/Models/Chat/Session.cs) object which keeps a running total for the entire session.

-The data is then persisted to the Cosmos DB database in the [UpdateSessionBatchAsync()](https://github.com/Azure/Vector-Search-AI-Assistant/blob/cognitive-search-vector/VectorSearchAiAssistant.Service/Services/CosmosDbService.cs#L355) method.
-This method creates a new transaction then updates the Session document and inserts two new Message documents into the completions collection.
+The data is then persisted to the PostgreSQL database in the [UpdateSessionBatchAsync()](https://github.com/Azure/Vector-Search-AI-Assistant/blob/cognitive-search-vector/VectorSearchAiAssistant.Service/Services/CosmosDbService.cs#L355) method.
+This method updates the Session document and inserts two new Message documents into the completions tables.

 ## Getting Started